Site Guidelines and Requirements for SRX4700

 General Site Guidelines

 Efficient device operation requires proper site planning.
-You also need to ensure maintenance and proper layout of the equipment, rack or cabinet, and wiring closet.
+For the device to operate properly, you must ensure maintenance and proper layout of the equipment, rack or cabinet, and wiring closet.

 To plan and create an acceptable operating environment for your device and prevent environmentally caused equipment failures: